Asia shares, commodities firm on recovery bets; A$ hit by China move

-Chinese shares, also resuming trade for the first time since last week, were mixed in early trade, with the Shanghai Composite (.SSEC) up 0.45% and CSI300 (.CSI300) down 0.2%.
+Chinese shares, also resuming trade for the first time since last week, were mixed in early trade, with the Shanghai Composite up 0.45% and CSI300 down 0.2%.

 With very few Federal Reserve officials ready to discuss withdrawing stimulus and the world economy looking set to post a strong recovery from the pandemic-triggered recession, investors have switched to cyclicals - companies that are heavily affected by economic conditions, analysts said.